florianneukirchen/scipy_filters/README.md

 - In the case of `"DTYPE"` (output data type), 0 means "same as input data type" and > 0 corresponds to the enum values used by [gdal](https://gdal.org/index.html).
 Exception: PCA (only float32/float64 as options).

 ### RasterWizard
 In the QGIS python console, `RasterWizard` allows to quickly get the data of a raster layer as a numpy array, and the processing result back into QGIS as a new raster layer.
+This allows for processing with [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), [scikit-image](https://scikit-image.org/), [scikit-learn](https://scikit-learn.org/stable/) or other python libraries.
+Great for prototype development and experimenting with algorithms.

 See the [API documentation of RasterWizard](https://florianneukirchen.github.io/scipy_filters/wizard.html) for more information.

 (New in version 1.3)